Chocobo1/setup-ccache-action/README.md

     remove_stale_cache: false
 ```
 If your workflow doesn't need any permissions then you might want to specify the following at
-top level for maximum security:
+the top level for maximum security:
 ```yml
 permissions: {}
 ```